Apply for Accommodations

 1. Complete an Accommodation Application.
 This form is intended to be completed by the student, regardless of age.
 It allows for the student to describe their history, experiences, and impact of their disability on their everyday functioning in their own words.

 2. Supply documentation.
 In addition to information supplied by the student, documentation of a student’s disability is an important piece of the process of determining appropriate accommodations.
 Documentation should be relatively current and supplied by a professional who is highly knowledgeable and licensed to practice in their field.
 More detailed information can be found within the our Documentation Guidance.
-Documentation can either be supplied on the accommodation application or via the documentation upload module
+Documentation can either be uploaded via the accommodation application or via the documentation upload module

 3. Complete an intake meeting.
 Upon submission of both an application and appropriate documentation, the Disability Services Accessibility Specialist will review all submitted materials and then invite the student to an intake meeting.
 Students will receive an invitation via their @richmond email address to book an appointment.
 Intake meetings do not require detailed planning on the student’s part; they are an interactive process and open conversation about the student’s history and experiences, as well as their documentation.
 While every meeting is different, they average around 40 minutes, with plenty of time to ask questions or work through concerns.
 In most instances, intake meetings result in formalized accommodations.